apache/flink/docs/libs/ml/knn.md

 {% endhighlight %}

-For more details on the computing KNN with and without a d quadtree, here is a presentation: http://danielblazevski.github.io/
+For more details on the computing KNN with and without and quadtree, here is a presentation: http://danielblazevski.github.io/